fisayo-rm/react-context-orm/CONTRIBUTING.md

 - Please ensure that your contributions do not break existing tests.
 - Contributions that include tests and documentation updates are highly appreciated.

-Thank you for contributing to React ORM Library!
+Thank you for contributing to React Context ORM!

 ## License

-By contributing to React ORM Library, you agree that your contributions will be licensed under the MIT License.
+By contributing to React Context ORM, you agree that your contributions will be licensed under the MIT License.